 2.1 Digital Elevation Model source and study sites

 Our automated procedure requires a bare-earth Digital Terrain Model (DEM).
+The only requirement of the proposed method regarding the DEM is that it should include the cliff toe and top (i.e. cover from the shoreline to sufficiently far inland to capture the cliff top).
+The algorithm is agnostic regarding the method used to collect the data (i.e. air-prone-Radar, terrestrial/UAV LiDAR …).
+We have used several DEM from UK as an example of very irregular plan-shape coastline but the method is in principle transferable to any other DEM.
 Here, we have used different resolutions of the NEXTMap DEM for Britain.
 NEXTMap for Britain is a 5m resolution DEM derived by airborne RADAR technology by Intermap Technologies.
 The elevation data was captured during 2002-3 and provides elevation point data on a 5 meters grid, which has subsequently been interpolated using a bespoke algorithm to derive the underlying ‘bare earth’ terrain model i.e. removing surface features such as buildings and trees.
-NEXTMap Height Data has a vertical accuracy of around 1m +/- RMSE and a horizontal accuracy of 2.5m +/- RMSE.
+NEXTMap Height Data has a vertical accuracy of around 1m +/- RMSE and a horizontal accuracy of 2.5m +/- RMSE on slopes less than 20 degrees.
 NEXTMap uses the OSGB36 Horizontal Datum and all elevations are relative to the Ordnance Datum Newlyn Vertical Datum.
 Radar cannot penetrate water and therefore the DEM records the elevation of the water surface at the time of image acquisition.
+Higher resolution DEMs of 10m and 50m where obtained by averaging the elevation of the 5m DEM.